Travel Impacts

 Foxborough Area:

-• Local roads in the area are expected to be much busier than usual toward the Stadium on match days from up to 4 hrs before kick-off and away from the Stadium for up to 3 hours after final whistle with fans and Tournament officials traveling to / from the Stadium.
+• Local roads in the area are expected to be much busier than usual toward the stadium on match days from up to 4 hours before kick-off and away from the stadium for up to 3 hours after final whistle with fans and event officials traveling to / from the stadium.

 • Road closures and other changes in traffic conditions will also be in place around the Stadium on match days from 6 hours before kick-off until 6 hours after final whistle.

-• All parking for match ticket holders must be booked in advance and tailgating is not permitted.
+• All parking for match ticket holders must be pre-booked in advance and is expected to be limited.

 • Parking arrangements for the outlets at Patriot Place will be as usual and spaces will be protected for customers.
-Stadium parking arrangements will be different to usual and may result in some disruption.
 If you intend visiting on match days check parking arrangements with your destination and allow extra time for your trip.

 POTENTIAL IMPACT TO PUBLIC TRANSPORTATION